 Resort Development Overview

 . . . . .
-Invest in a Karoo Lifestyle Property
+Invest in a Karoo Leisure Property

 The resort development has twelve subdivided stands (Resort Zone-II) for homes for sale under full-title.
 These twelve stands are widely distributed across the property, ensuring privacy and wide open spaces around each stand.

-The remainder of the property is rezoned to nature reserve (Open Space-III) and is registered as a contract nature reserve, placing it under control of the national Protected Areas Act, Act 57 of 2003, bringing unprecedented support for its conservation objectives.
+The remainder of the property is zoned as nature reserve (Open Space-III) and is registered as a contract nature reserve, placing it under control of the national Protected Areas Act, Act 57 of 2003, bringing unprecedented support for its conservation objectives.

-Central resort facilities to be built will include a swimming pool, office, reception and a meeting venue.
+Central resort facilities to be built will include an office and reception building.